microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 ### Diagnostic Changes

-Error messages should be produced for use of long vectors in unsupported interfaces.
+Error messages should be produced for use of long vectors in unsupported interfaces:

 * Typed buffer element types.
 * Parameters to the entry function.